Kristina Kvien

-Kristina A. Kvien is an American diplomat who has served as United States ambassador to Armenia since February 2023.
-She previously served as United States chargé d’affaires to Ukraine from May to June 2019 and from January 2020 to May 2022.
-From June 2019 to January 2020, she was deputy chief of mission at the Embassy of the United States in Kyiv.
+Kristina A. Kvien is an American diplomat who had served as United States Ambassador to Armenia.
+She previously served as United States Chargé d’Affaires to Ukraine from May to June 2019 and from January 2020 to May 2022.
+From June 2019 to January 2020, she was Deputy Chief of Mission at the Embassy of the United States in Kyiv.

 Early life and education

 Originally from Orange County, California, she earned a bachelor's degree from Occidental College.
 After graduating from college, she worked as a market researcher for the Los Angeles Times and then pursued graduate studies at Stockholm University in Sweden.
 She later earned a master's degree in strategic studies from the United States Army War College.

 Foreign Service career

 Kvien joined the Foreign Service in 1992, and her first assignment was as a consular officer in Paris.
 She later served as an Economics Officer at the Embassy of the United States, Manila.
 Subsequently, she served at the Bureau of European and Eurasian Affairs in Washington, D.C., focusing on European Union and OECD issues.
 She was then assigned as a desk officer for Slovenia.

 From 2001 to 2005, she served at the United States Mission to the European Union in Brussels as an Economics Officer, and then was transferred to the Embassy of the United States, Moscow, working on environment and energy issues.
 Kvien then became Director for EU Affairs, EU Economies and Caspian Energy for Ukraine and Belarus at the United States National Security Council.

 Kvien then accepted a post in London overseeing US-UK economic relations, covering finance and banking issues, civil aviation, terrorist financing, labor, and energy policy.
 Kvien has also served in Thailand as Acting Deputy Chief of Mission at the Embassy of the United States, Bangkok.

 Before being posted to Ukraine, Kvien served at the Embassy of the United States, Paris from 2016 to April 2019 as Acting Deputy Chief of Mission and Minister Counselor for Economic Affairs.